-NFL Week 7 Power Rankings: 49ers On Rise While Chiefs, Cowboys Fall
+NESN

 20. Tampa Bay Buccaneers (2-4; 21): Jameis Winston threw for 400 yards!
 He also threw five interceptions.
 It’s a one-dimensional attack with a below-average passer at the helm.

-21. Pittsburgh Steelers (2-4; 27): The Steelers defense has shown some pop over the last two weeks and held the Chargers scoreless through three-and-a-half quarters on Sunday night.
+21. Pittsburgh Steelers (2-4; 27): The Steelers’ defense has shown some pop over the last two weeks and held the Chargers scoreless through three-and-a-half quarters on Sunday night.

 22. Denver Broncos (2-4; 26): The Broncos’ defense takes advantage of another dismal offense, shutting out the Titans.